andrewiggins/react-suspense-sandbox/lib/Readme.md

 # React + tracing

-These files are generated from andrewiggins/react#esm-build.
+These files are generated from github.com/andrewiggins/react, the esm-tracing branch.

 After running `yarn build` each file comes from: